Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per contest.
+- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the league defensively.

-- On the glass, the Knicks are seventh in the NBA, giving up 42 rebounds per contest.
+- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the NBA.

 - The Knicks give up 25.1 assists per game, 13th-ranked in the league.